 To resolve the first challenge of having too many false positives, we recommend using high-quality (often commercial) tools, which produce fewer false positives.

-The address the second challenge about the tool lacking context of your business and your developers not having the right expertise, we recommend asking questions to put context around the issues.
+Addressing the second challenge about the tool lacking context of your business and your developers not having the right expertise, we recommend asking questions to put context around the issues.
 For instance, some good questions to ask are:

 - Where is this issue occurring?